AustinBachurski/Tetris/README.md

 ## Controls

 - The game can be quit at any time by pressing `ctrl + c`.
-- Currently key bindings can be adjusted by editing the switch statement in `src/game/input.c` and recompiling.
+- Key bindings can be adjusted by editing the switch statement in `src/game/input.c` and recompiling.
 - At present, controls are hard coded for use with the Colemak layout that I use as follows:

 | Move Left | Move Right | Move Down | Rotate |